fairjm/feel_boring/README.md

 - port sniffer : idea from https://github.com/tensor-programming/Rust_Port_Sniffer.
 Watched the video and wrote it out again from memory.

 - hello : TODO. from https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html.

+- edge_level_test : used for studying Edge-triggered and level-triggered using MIO.